NEW GIRL IN TOWN

 Captain Drew seems to have picked up a crew from somewhere in Long Beach who answer to the names Miguel, Miguel, and Miguel and who do not seem to comprehend my English, no matter how slowly and loudly I speak to them.
 They seem to know what they are about on shipboard so I’m not paying it much mind.
 And they certainly understand the words margarita and tequila sunrise as I only have to whisper them, and a fresh drink appears at my elbow while I sit on deck with my notepad creating brilliant new ideas for film and stage projects with an Asiatic flair.
 Annie Get Your Gurkha Rifle, about a young Punjabi woman who becomes a top marksman and favorite of Queen Victoria would have a central role befitting a star of my stature and I can just see There’s No Business Like Snow Business sung and danced by the cast as characters from the Ramayana on the slopes of the Himalayas after Annie persuades the locals to open India’s first modern ski resort.

 Internet reception is a little bit spotty out here in the ocean but occasionally a few things are able to download into my trusty laptop.
 One of them was the recent film, Crazy Rich Asians, which was a modest hit this past summer.
 Given its title, I thought it might be a wonderful way to begin research on Asian cultures and perhaps see who’s who among working Asian actors as I am sure there will be some supporting parts available on whatever my next epic will be.
 It’s based on ‘The International Bestseller’ by Kevin Kwan which I never read nor ever saw in any bookstore that I have frequented but I’ll take their word for it.
-The film adaptation was written by Peter Chiarelli and Adele Lim and, showing the lack of Asian representation amongst the top ranks of the US entertainment industry, the directing chores were given to Jon M. Chu, best known for unnecessary sequels to such films as Step Up and Now You See Me.
-It’s about time Hollywood got around to telling an Asian centric story in a major studio release.
+The film adaptation was written by Peter Chiarelli and Adele Lim and, showing the lack of Asian representation amongst the top ranks of the U.S. entertainment industry, the directing chores were given to Jon M. Chu, best known for unnecessary sequels to such films as Step Up and Now You See Me.
+It’s about time Hollywood got around to telling an Asian-centric story in a major studio release.
 The last one I can remember is The Joy Luck Club and that was a generation ago.

-The tale is a simple one, more or less borrowed from Cinderella and dozens of Hollywood romantic comedies spanning decades.
-After a brief prologue in which we meet the formidable Eleanor Young (Michelle Yeoh) as a younger woman, we fast forward a couple of decades to meet her now grown son Nick (Henry Golding) who lives in New York and has a girlfriend, Rachel (Constance Wu).
-Rachel is the typical Asian American success story.
-Her mother (Tan Kheng Hua) emigrated to give her daughter opportunities, worked hard and sacrificed and now Rachel is a professor of Game Theory at NYU.
 Nick’s best friend from childhood back in Singapore, Colin (Chris Pang) is getting married and Nick asks Rachel to come back with him for a week of fun, festivity, and meet the family.
-Rachel, despite her immense intelligence and education appears to have never heard of Google and she’s the only Asian on several continents who is unaware that Nick Young is the heir to the enormous Young fortune of Singapore and that is people aren’t just rich, but crazy rich.
+Rachel, despite her immense intelligence and education, appears to have never heard of Google and she’s the only Asian on several continents who is unaware that Nick Young is the heir to the enormous Young fortune of Singapore and that his people aren’t just rich, but crazy rich.
 Word soon spreads, first among the American Asian community, and then (in a cute sequence) via various social media that Nick Young is bringing a girl home and soon all of upper crust Singapore society is bubbling.
 Rachel sees this as a good time to reconnect with her college roommate Peik Lin (Awkwafina) who also lives in Singapore.
 She starts to realize something’s up when their flight is first class as Nick’s family have major ownership in the airline.

 Nick starts to explain (and we meet) his extended family including his cousins Eddie (Ronny Chieng), an uptight businessman in an unhappy marriage, Alistair (Remy Hill) a wastrel movie producer, and Astrid (Gemma Chan) whose marriage is foundering due to her husband’s insecurities about her wealth.
 Everyone is curious about Nick’s serious girlfriend but mama Eleanor, in charge of the family, has serious reservations.
 One senses she’s had to deal with any number of gold diggers and false friends over time.
 Behind Eleanor is Nick’s seemingly benign, but equally formidable grandmother (Lisa Lu) who truly controls the strings of filial piety and duty.
 Will Rachel win her man?
 Will there be romantic complications?
 Will that game theory background come in handy?
 Will fabulously rich characters wear endless varieties of gorgeous clothes?
 If you can’t answer all of these questions in about five seconds after the film begins, you’ve never seen a romantic comedy.